canhld94/HeteroServing/README.md

 # Read me for an easy life

 1. What is this project?
-This project build the demo for MEC project in 2020
+This project build the demo for MEC project in 2020.
+The main objective is building an FPGA inference server running deep learning algorithms on Intel FPGA and expose RESTful APIs to users.

 2. Important notes
 Language: C++